jmccann/drone-terraform/DOCS.md

 image: quay.io/agari/agari-drone-terraform
 ---

 The Terraform plugin applies the infrastructure configuration contained within the repository.
-The below pipeline configuration demonstrates simple usage which will run a `validate`, `plan` and `apply`:
+The below pipeline configuration demonstrates simple usage which will run a `validate`, `show`, `plan` and `apply`:

 ```yaml
 pipeline: